Jeremy-Diamond/wdd330_Final_Project_Server/README.md

 - You must have Node installed.

-for server use npm install express
+for server use

+npm install express
+&
+npm install cors

 node index.js starts the server to run the api while your window is open